splunk/splunk-demo-musicdashboard/blogpost/blogpost.md

         cache=True
     %}

 Let's wire up the JavaScript.
-Add some more reference script tags in the `{% block js %}`:
+Add some more reference `<script>` tags in the `{% block js %}` section:

 	<script src="http://d3js.org/d3.v2.min.js?2.9.1"></script>
     <script src="http://bost.ocks.org/mike/sankey/sankey.js"></script>
     <script src="{{STATIC_URL}}{{app_name}}/sankey-helper.js"></script>

 And now for the code.
-First, we'll bind to a data context on the search, the make it run.
-Once it gets data back, we will format it properly for the Sankey diagram.
+First, we'll bind to a data context on the search, then run it.
+Once the search gets data back, we will format it properly for the Sankey diagram.
 Finally, we will render the diagram.
 Notice that in the code below, we did not have to make a custom Splunk App Framework component for this diagram to work.
 Everything is wired up using typical web programming patterns.
-When we're done, our inline script tag will look like this:
+Here's what the inline script tag looks like now:

 	<script>
         $('#accordion').accordion();